qingfeng0820/hadoop/note/tomcat/core.md

   4. pipeline.start
   5. create thread, if backgroundProcessorDelay > 0 then using the thread to start ContainerBackgroundProcessor.
   6. ContainerBackgroundProcessor: bnd current container's loader if current container is context
-  7. ContainerBackgroundProcessor: run all children's backgroundProcess
-  8. ContainerBackgroundProcessor: run backgroundProcess for all children of its children, if the child's backgroundProcessorDelay <= 0
+  7. ContainerBackgroundProcessor: run all children's backgroundProcess, if its backgroundProcessorDelay > 0

 ## org.apache.catalina.valves.ValveBase